sadnamSakib/Ed-Ez-SPL1/README.md

 We used bootsrap as our CSS modules that helped further improve the presentation of our website and helped ensure responsiveness.

-Vanilla Javascript was used as the requirement of this project was that no frameworks could be used for client-side or server-side scripting
+Vanilla Javascript was used as the requirement of this project was that no frameworks could be used for client-side or server-side scripting.
+But we did use JQuery for better responsiveness.

 Also Vanilla Php was used due to the same constraint